Helen Hess, Clinical Hypnotherapist, Certified Instructor

 - Registered Nurse License (RN) – Arizona State Board of Nursing

-- Psychiatric Mental Health Nurse Practitioner (BC-PMHNP) - American Nurses Credentialing Center
+- Psychiatric Mental Health Nurse Practitioner (PMHNP-BC) - American Nurses Credentialing Center

-- Psychiatric Clinical Nurse Specialist (BC-PMHCNS)- American Nurses Credentialing Center
+- Psychiatric Clinical Nurse Specialist (PMHCNS-BC)- American Nurses Credentialing Center

 - NEI Master Psychopharmacologist - Neuroscience Education Institute

-- In my current private practice as a certified clinical hypnotherapist and Bach Flower Registered Practitioner, I do not provide medical or psychiatric diagnoses; neither do I prescribe medication.
+- In my current private practice as a professional clinical hypnotherapist and Bach Flower Registered Practitioner, I do not provide medical or psychiatric diagnoses; neither do I prescribe medication.